hafiz-ahtasham-ali/hafiz-ahtasham-ali/README.md

 ## Education
 - **Bachelor of Science**
-  - University of Engineering and Technology, Taxila
+  - University of Engineering and Technology Taxila
   - 14/10/2019 – 18/08/2023

 ## Certifications